ProximaSF/INST-326-Project/README.md

 ## File Purposes

 1. `main.py`:

-   - The main script that will execute the Pokemon simulations.
+   - The main script to execute Pokemon simulations.

 2. `pokemon_info_getter.py`

-   - Script contain 3 functions, 2 used in `main.py` to grab all the necessary Pokemon information (hp, defense, attacks, etc) [PokeAPI](https://pokeapi.co/) to run each simulation.
+   - Script contain 3 functions, 2 used in `main.py` to grab all the necessary Pokemon information (hp, defense, attacks, etc) from [PokeAPI](https://pokeapi.co/) to run each simulation.

 3. `pokedex.json`

-   - `json `file where all Pokemon status is stored after grabbed from PokeAPI.
-Used to reduce API calls to make initial simulation run faster.
+   - `json `file where all Pokemon status is stored after grabbed new data from PokeAPI to reduce API calls and run code faster.

 4. `README.md`

-   - Markdown file on instruction how to use the script and run the simulation in the console.
-It also contain other information's relate to the project.
+   - Markdown file containing information related to the project from instructions, file purpose, attribution and etc.

 ## Instructions

 Uses the command line argument in the console to run simulations.

 - Requires two arguments: `selected_pokemon` & `number_opponents`
-  - `selected_pokemon`: the name of the Pokemon from generation 2 that will be used in both simulation
+  - `selected_pokemon`: the name of the Pokemon from generation 2 to be used in both simulation
   - `number_opponents`: a number (integer) of other Pokemons that will be used to battle against the selected Pokemon.
-    - Value must be `>= 54` or `<= 251` because there are 251 Pokemon provided for 2nd gen in the API and 54 is the minimum to run the simulation with adequate sample size.
+    - Value must be `>= 54` or `<= 251`: Will be rounded to a value that's divisible by 18
 - One optional argument: `simulations`
   - `simulations`: a number (integer) of times each battle will occur.
 The default value is 50 and there is no limit.
   - Flags are `-s` or `--simulations`
-- Example inputs:
+- In the terminal, type `main.py` as the first argument, than the name of a Pokemon (`Pikachu`) you want to use and than the number of Pokemons you want to use to fight against the first Pokemon you picked.
+  - To set a simulation limit occurrence for each battle, than type `-s` or `-simulations` follow by a number
+  - <u>Example inputs for WindowOS:</u>
     - `python main.py "Pikachu" 100`
     - `python main.py "Charmander" 54 -s 10`
     - `python main.py "magikarp" 54 --simulations 10`

-## Output
+## Output/ Interpretation

 ## Annotated Bibliography